onox/orka/docs/rendering/frame-graph.md

 ## Resources

-Resources are objects like textures or buffers.
+Resources are objects like textures.
 Type `Resource` describes a texture, its format, size, etc.
 A resource can be read as a: